-Enbridge Gas understands the importance of protecting watercourses, wetlands, and associated wildlife during construction and will implement appropriate mitigation measures to reduce possible environmental effects.
+Enbridge Gas understands the importance of protecting watercourses, wetlands, and associated wildlife during construction and therefore will implement recognized mitigation measures to reduce possible environmental effects.

 - Disruption and alteration to aquatic species and habitat and/or nuisance effects. - Increased erosion, sedimentation, and turbidity resulting from removal of vegetation.